How Do Phages Improve the Microbiome?

 Another major obstacle with phage therapy is the public’s negative view of viruses.
 There will take some education to cross the “psychological barrier” that people have so they will not be worried about using these live viruses as a healthful tool.
 We can look to Phages as the equivalent of probiotics and perhaps even title them as “proviriotics.”

-We recently began carrying a specific anti-microbial supplement called Candida Combat that includes the 4 most well-researched phages in it (Myovirdae T4, Myovirdae LH01, Myovirdae LL12, and Siphovirdae LL5).
+We recently began carrying a specific anti-microbial supplement called Candida that includes the 4 most well-researched phages in it (Myovirdae T4, Myovirdae LH01, Myovirdae LL12, and Siphovirdae LL5).
 It also includes a host of powerful herbs and probiotics for an all in one anti-microbial formula.

 Sources For This Article Include: